karatelabs/karate/examples/mobile-test/README.md

 # Examples - Karate Mobile (Appium)
+> Please consider Mobile support as experimental.
+But we are very close and there are some teams that use Karate for simple use-cases.
+Please contribute code if you can.

 ## Overview
 This project is to replicate issues with the [Karate UI framework](https://github.com/karatelabs/karate/tree/develop/karate-core) for mobile app testing using appium.